Morten-JO/GDSRT-C/guide_python.md

 This is a guide that explains the use of the Python client implementation of GDSRT.

 ## Installing
-There is only currently built a python package inside the repository, so the installation has to be done with the following:
+There is only currently built a python package inside the repository, so the installation has to be done locally with the following:
 ```
 py -m pip install .\dist\gdsrt_morten_jo-1.0.0-py3-none-any.whl
 ```